 Try using a special pen and neatly ruled paper.

 Decorate your envelope so they know something is special the moment they see it.

-Make sure nothing sharp, hard or breakable is nearby before you begin.
-Try marking out a circle in the middle of the room, grab your pillows and attack!
-The last one standing the circle is the winner.
+Make sure nothing sharp, hard, or breakable is nearby before you begin.
+Try marking out a circle in the middle of the room, grab your pillows, and attack!
+The last one standing in the circle is the winner.

 Find a hand mirror then get out your kid-friendly makeup, it's time for a makeover.

-Experiment with eyeshadow colours and styles, lipstick, mascara and blush.
+Experiment with eyeshadow colors and styles, lipstick, mascara, and blush.

 Find the perfect look for you.

 Have a hair styling day and experiment with: